Cooper MacNeil

-Cooper MacNeil (born September 7, 1992 in Hinsdale, Illinois) is a retired professional American racecar driver.
+Cooper Ian MacNeil (born September 7, 1992 in Hinsdale, Illinois) is a retired professional American racecar driver.
 He most recently competed in the WeatherTech SportsCar Championship driving the No. 79 WeatherTech Racing Mercedes-Benz AMG GT3 with co-drivers Dani Juncadella, Maro Engel, and Jules Gounon.
 He is son of WeatherTech owner and car collector David MacNeil.
 Cooper has won the 24 Hours of Daytona, Petit Le Mans three times, 12 hours of Sebring twice, and has been on the podium at the 24 Hours of Le Mans three times (2x third place, 1x second place).
-He has also won the SCCA Runoffs and is a 4 time Ferrari Challenge Champion.
+He has also won the SCCA Runoffs and is a 4 time Ferrari Challenge Champion (2018,2019,2020,2021).

 2010

 Cooper won the National SCCA Touring 2 Points Championship and finished 2nd Place in the SCCA Runoffs at Road America.

 2011

 Cooper competed in his first 24 Hours of Daytona.
 He captured his first win in Ferrari Challenge at Mazda Raceway Laguna Seca as well as his first win in IMSA GT3 Cup Challenge at Montreal.